All posts

 Ease of Use

 Arrively takes about 15 minutes to set up.
 Enter your service area, set your hours, and you're booking.
-The mobile app is built for techs who are working with one hand while holding a pipe wrench in the other.
+The mobile app is built for pros working one-handed between jobs — leash in one hand, phone in the other.

 Jobber has more to configure because there's more to the platform.
 Setting up your service catalog, quote templates, invoice settings, and CRM fields takes time.
 Budget a day or two to get it dialed in.
 Their support team is helpful during onboarding, and they have extensive documentation.